 Community Outreach Coordinator

-Pablo Beimler works as Community Outreach Coordinator for both the Hawaii Wildfire Management Organization and Pacific Fire Exchange.
-He first became involved with the organization in early 2013 by collaborating on the creation of a statewide fire history database that will be a valuable source of information for future fire research and management purposes.
-As coordinator, Pablo focuses on developing outreach material, redesigning and updating the HWMO and PFX websites, and putting together field visits, public presentations and workshops.
+Pablo Beimler works as Community Outreach Coordinator for the Hawaii Wildfire Management Organization.
+He first became involved with the organization in early 2013 by collaborating on the creation of a statewide fire history database that has been a valuable source of information for fire research and management in Hawaii.
+As coordinator, Pablo focuses on developing outreach materials; managing HWMO's web and social media presence; organizing and attending site visits, community and youth presentations, and ReadySetGo! workshops; and coordinating the statewide Firewise Communities Recognition Program in conjunction with State of Hawaii, Division of Forestry and Wildlife.

 Geographic Information Systems (GIS) Specialist